PrerithSubramanya/QlubQrApp/readme.md

 ## QLUB QR APP

-Qr app is a designed to generate qr images for each restaurant digitally.
+Qr app is designed to generate qr images for each restaurant's digitally.

 ## Demo QLUB APP